shamiahtungco101323-art/CLJ1-A3-Website/README.txt

 SCHOOL YEAR:
 2026-2027

-WEBSITE COVERAGE:
+ABOUT THIS WEBSITE

+This website is created as a learning material for BSCRIM Block A3.
+It contains the lessons and topics covered in the CLJ 1 handouts.

+The website is organized into three major parts:

-1. FIRST PRELIM - Crime, Law and Justice
+1. FIRST PRELIM
+   Historical Development and Principles of Criminal Justice

-2. SECOND PRELIM - The Prosecution Pillar
+2. SECOND PRELIM
+   Concepts and Philosophy of Prosecution

+3. MIDTERM
-3. MIDTERM - The Court Pillar
+   The Court Pillar

-FILES:
+WEBSITE FILES

+index.html
+- Contains the main content and structure of the website.

+style.css
-index.html - Main website content and structure style.css - Design, layout, colors, cards, responsive mobile layout script.js - Menu and smooth navigation
+- Contains the design, layout, colors, fonts, cards, tables, and responsive mobile design.

+script.js
+- Contains the website's interactive features and smooth navigation.

+README.txt
-README.txt - Website information
+- Contains information about the website and its files.

-PREPARED BY:
+PREPARED BY

 TUNGCO, SHAMIAH S.

-CONTRIBUTORS:
+BSCRIM I - BLK A3
+SY 2026-2027

+CONTRIBUTORS

 Aquit
 Panit
 Delos Santos